Travel Guide: 3 weeks in Malaysia

 1-2 days in Cameron Highlands

-Next on our agenda was an escape from the city heat up in the mountainous Cameron Highlands region.
+Next on our agenda during our first visit was an escape from the city heat up in the mountainous Cameron Highlands region.
 Located at 1,500 meters above sea level temperatures drop significantly and you’ll finally get to cool down a bit after sweaty days in Kuala Lumpur.
 The region became famous in the 1930s when British expats started discovering the highlands and built Tudor style cottages at the mountain ridges within the lush rainforest.

 Sunrise over the tea plantations at Cameron Highlands - part of a 3 week Malaysia itinerary